-The CO2 emissions per capita of Monmouthshire residents in 2005 was 9.2 tonnes, this had reduced to 7.4 tonnes by 2011, and was 6.7 tonnes in 2018.
-This is compared to an average for the South Wales region of 5.4 in 2018 and 7.5 tonnes for Wales as a whole.
-There were five authorities with CO2 emissions per capita higher than Monmouthshire, including Wrexham, Newport, the Vale of Glamorgan, Flintshire and Neath Port Talbot which had 45.5 CO2 emissions per capita.
-(Source: DECC: UK Local Authority and Regional Carbon Dioxide Emissions 2005-2018 and InfoBase Cymru).
+The CO2 emissions per capita of Monmouthshire residents in 2005 was 9.2 tonnes, this had reduced to 7.4 tonnes by 2011, and was 5.3 tonnes in 2020.
+This is compared to an average for the South Wales region of 4.7 in 2020 and 6.6 tonnes for Wales as a whole.
+There were five authorities with CO2 emissions per capita higher than Monmouthshire, including Wrexham, Newport, the Vale of Glamorgan, Flintshire and Neath Port Talbot which had 46.1 CO2 emissions per capita.
+(Source: InfoBase Cymru).

-Chart 42 illustrates total CO2 emissions in both Wales and Monmouthshire between 2005 and 2018.
-During this period, total CO2 emissions in Wales fell by 28.7% whilst in Monmouthshire CO2 emissions fell by 26.2%.
-In 2018, the largest proportion (54.5%) of Carbon Dioxide emissions in Monmouthshire were from Transport, where in Wales, industry and commercial activities accounted for 51% of emissions.
-In 2018, Monmouthshire had 6.7 tonnes of emissions per capita, compared to 7.5 tonnes for Wales.
+Chart 42 illustrates total CO2 emissions in both Wales and Monmouthshire between 2005 and 2020.
+During this period, total CO2 emissions in Wales fell by 36.1% whilst in Monmouthshire CO2 emissions fell by 43.4%.